 Sue Coe

 b.
-1951 in Tamworth (Staffordshire), England; lives in New York, New York
+1951 in Tamworth (Staffordshire), England; lives in New York, NY

 The Unspeakable Pursuing the Uneatable is typical of Sue Coe’s highly political work that addresses animal and human abuse.
 Coe is a political artist in the truest sense, as she uses her remarkable drawing skills to inform audiences and encourage behavioral changes.
 The work is intentionally emotional and graphic, revealing, without hesitation, atrocities perpetrated by human beings.